sf105/sttp-book/chapters/getting-started/testing-principles.md

 A **failure** is a component of the (software) system that is not behaving as expected.
 Failures are often visible to the end user.
 An example of a failure can be a mobile app that suddenly stopped working.
-Or a news website that suddenly started to provide yesterday news in the front page.
+Or a news website that suddenly started to provide yesterday's news on the front page.
 The software system did something it was not supposed to do.

 Failures are generally caused by _faults_.